KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_timeline.rst

 :5: :guilabel:`Seek to clip when adding effect`.
 If checked, this will position the playhead to the clip in the timeline to which you are adding effects.

 :6: :guilabel:`On Selection`.
-Determine for :guilabel:`Clips`, :guilabel:`Compositions`, :guilabel:`Mixes`, and :guilabel:`Tracks` whether selecting any of these raises the corresponding Effect/Composition stack pane (provided their respective view has been enabled.
-See the chapter about :doc:`Views</user_interface/menu/view_menu>` for more details).
+Determine for :guilabel:`Clips`, :guilabel:`Compositions`, :guilabel:`Mixes` and :guilabel:`Tracks` whether selecting any of these raises the corresponding Effect/Composition stack pane (provided their respective view has been enabled.
+See the chapter about :doc:`Views </user_interface/menu/view_menu>` for more details).

 :7: :guilabel:`Autoscroll while playing`.
 If checked, the timeline will scroll during playback to keep the playhead visible in the timeline.
 If unchecked, the timeline stays put, and the playhead may leave the timeline.